-FORM 10-K ANNUAL REPORT PURSUA For the fiscal year ended De OF THE SECURITIES EXCHANGE A CT OF 1934 Tor the hood year chaca be ocinisci 01, 2000 OR TRANSITION REPORT PURS SUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the transition period from Commiss ion file number No. 333-3526-01 TA RTIES LIMITED PART of Registrant as specified in its charter) TNERSHIP (State or oth Carolina er jurisdiction of or organization) 56-1822494 (I.R.S.
-Employer Identification No.) Greensbo Avenue, Suite 360 ro, NC 27408 pal executive offices) (336) 292-3010 (Registrant's telephone number) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the r egistrant is well-known seasor ned issuer, as defined in Rule 405 of the e Securities Act.
-Yes □ No ⊠ Indicate by check mark if the r egistrant is not required to file reports pursuant to Section 13 or Section on 15(d) of the Act.
-Yes □ No ⊠ during t such shorter period that the F n 13 or 15(d) of the Securities Exchange Act of 193 orts), and (2) has been subject to such filing Registrant s knowledge, in defi ot contained herein, and will not be contained, to the art III of this Form 10-K or any amendment to this definitions of "large accelerate -accelerated filer or a smaller reporting company. d in Rule 12b-2 of the Securities and Exchange Act □ Larg e accelerated filer ☐ Accelerated filer ☑ Non-accelerated filer ☐ Smaller reporting company
+FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) For the fiscal year ended December 31, 2008 OF THE SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission ion file number No. 333-3526-01 RTIES LIMITED PARTNERSHIP e of Registrant as specified in its charter) North Carolina (State or other jurisdiction of incorporation or organization) 56-1822494 (I.R.S.
+Employer Identification No.) 3200 Northline Avenue, Suite 360 Greensboro, NC 27408 (Address of principal executive offices) (336) 292-3010 (Registrant's telephone number) ' , Securities registered pursuant to Section 12(b) of the Act: None Securities registered p pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is well-known season ned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No 区 Indicate by check mark if the registrant is not required to file r reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of Registrant was required to file such reports), and (2) has been subject to such filing f 193 uant to Item 405 of Regulation S-K is not contained herein, and will not be contained, tements incorporated by reference in Part III of this Form 10-K or any amendment to the See th of 193 he definitions of "large accelerated filer", "accelerated filer: and " elerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting compa "smaller reporting company" (as defined in Rule 12b-2 of the Securities and Exchange □ La irge accelerated filer Indicate by check mark whether the registrant is a shell comp pany (as defined by Rule 12b-2 of the Act).
+Yes □ No 図 the Annual Meeting of Shareholders to be held May 8, 2009.